dineshupadhyay08/Luxury-perfume-frontend-assignment/README.md

-# Lumière — Luxury Perfume Showcase
+# Lumière — Luxury Perfume Showcase.

 A premium frontend showcase website for a luxury perfume brand, built with React and Vite.